The Four Best Netflix Series Debuting And Returning In March 2017 [New Trailers]

 Love: Season 2—March 10, 2017

 Judd Apatow created this series that Netflix subscribers adore.
 The story follows a would-be couple and the ups and downs that they face while attempting to date each other.
-This witty romantic-comedy stars Paul Rust (I Love You, Beth Cooper) and Gillian Jacobs (Don’t Think Twice).
+This witty romantic comedy stars Paul Rust (I Love You, Beth Cooper) and Gillian Jacobs (Don’t Think Twice).
 While some felt that Rust’s character (Gus) had few redeemable qualities, almost everyone fell in love with Jacobs’ character (Mickey).

 Will Gus become a better human being?
 Will Mickey teach Gus to become the man he needs to be to deserve her?
 Will Mickey continue to charm viewers with her craziness?
 Netflix audiences will find out on March 10.